 The North Central Missouri College Library is located in the newly remodeled Geyer Hall and can be accessed from the first and second floor.
 The library contains an extensive reference collection, circulating book collection, and also DVDs and newspapers.
 The library is automated with an online catalog system, online periodical databases, and Internet access.
 This allows for both on-campus and remote access to materials 24 hours a day.
 North Central Missouri College is a member of MOBIUS (Missouri Bibliographic Information User System), and as a member of this consortium, NCMC students may borrow books online, at no cost, from the Missouri State Library and over 80 academic libraries in Missouri, Iowa, Colorado, Oklahoma and Texas.
 The mission of the North Central Missouri College Library is to assist our community of learners to reach their educational goals.
 Reference service, individual and group instruction, and online tutorials are all part of this assistance.
-The library staff welcomes you and invites you to visit our web page at NCMC Library.
-The Testing Center, located in the Library on the first floor of Geyer Hall, is a certified Pearson Testing Center.
-Pearson tests are proctored within the Testing Center.
-The Testing Center is also utilized by our students to make up tests, online tests, etc. as requested by instructors.
-The Testing Center can accommodate students from other colleges who require proctored tests.
+The library staff welcomes you and invites you to visit our webpage at NCMC Library.

+The Testing Center, located in the Library on the first floor of Geyer Hall, offers MoGEA, HiSET, and Accuplacer proctored exams on scheduled dates.
+The Testing Center is also a certified Pearson Testing Center, where Pearson tests are proctored regularly.
+The Testing Center is also utilized by our students to make up tests, online tests, etc. as requested by instructors while also accommodating students from other colleges who require proctored tests.
 The Testing Center hours of operation are the same as the library.